 All staff undertake an induction programme at our Training Academy when joining SHC.

 In addition, a system of supervision and support for care staff enables them to gain experience and increase their skills.
 Extensive in-house training is provided by the SHC training team and QCF courses are undertaken in conjunction with local colleges.
 The Care Certificate is available to all new staff.

 SHC is always researching into ways to improve the lifestyles of the people we support, and try to offer a chance for individuals to be in control of their environment and increase independence for those who may be totally dependent on others to do everyday tasks.

-We are able to offer sensory equipment and technologies such as the Magic Carpet system, which offers individuals with very complex needs the opportunity to interact and communicate.
-SHC also provides a salt cave, which has been known for many centuries to help relieve respiratory and skin conditions, and a specialist gymnasium, which provides equal opportunities and access regardless of an individual's ability or health status.
+SHC offers access to its own salt cave, which has been known for many centuries to help relieve respiratory and skin conditions, which provides equal opportunities and access regardless of an individual's ability or health status.